Distances and Time Series

 • Case 2: both documents are small, disjoint, have 5 words each.

-What matters is not just the size of the set difference, but the size of the intersection.
+What matters is not just the size of the set difference, but the size of the normalized intersection.

-This leads to the Jaccard similarity:
+This leads to the Jaccard similarity or Intersection over Union (IoU):

 \[ J_{Sim}(\mathbf{x}, \mathbf{y}) = \frac{|\mathbf{x} \cap \mathbf{y}|}{|\mathbf{x} \cup \mathbf{y}|}. \]